Updated with a few more on Anzac Day itself

 Over 7000 Jews have fought in Australia’s military conflicts, including more than 330 who gave their lives [says the blurb for the book].
 While Sir John Monash is the best known, in Jewish Anzacs acclaimed writer and historian Mark Dapin reveals the personal, often extraordinary, stories of many other Jewish servicemen and women: from air aces to POWs, from nurses to generals, from generation to generation.

 - Finally, it is well worth reviving from nine years ago a thoughtful piece by Don Watson in The Monthly.
-In a long and complex piece, Watson paraphrases and quotes Ulysses S. Grant, Union general from the American Civil War.
+In a long and complex article, Watson paraphrases and quotes Ulysses S. Grant, Union general from the American Civil War.
 In this week of flags and clichés, Grant’s words are worth pondering.
-(Update: Greens Senator Scott Ludlam on the complexity of war and how it needs to be reflected in commemoration.
+(Update: Greens Senator Scott Ludlam on the complexity of war and how that needs to be reflected in commemoration.
 Micah Batt in ASPI Strategist on the latest bout of official war history writing; perhaps it will help us learn lessons.
 A rambling piece from Peter FitzSimons which praises Australians’ martial skills but admits that we could wind back some of the extremes of Anzackery.)

 War was too complex a business, the behaviour of men too ambivalent and contradictory, and the reporting too unreliable to be reduced to anything that could be semaphored with a flag or a cliché.
 “Truthful history” was the best tribute a nation could pay: history that did “full credit to the courage, endurance and soldierly ability of the American citizen, no matter what section of the country he hailed from, or in what ranks he fought”.